 Nov 19, 2021 5 Symptoms of Adolescent Anxiety

 Anxiety can affect people at any age.
 Many parents assume that mild anxiety is simply part of growing up for teenagers.
 After all, teens have a lot on their plates.
-From juggling schoolwork to navigating their first romantic relationships to figuring out their next steps in life, it’s expected that adolescents will feel anxious from time to time.
+From juggling schoolwork to dealing with change to navigating their first romantic relationships and figuring out their next steps in life, it’s expected that adolescents will feel anxious from time to time.

 However, many adolescents deal with more serious anxiety that persists for months to years.
 Furthermore, teens who live with mild anxiety could also benefit from professional support at times.
 If you’re wondering whether or not your teen is dealing with anxiety, keep an eye out for these common warning signs.